Down Syndrome & Keratoconus – What You Need to Know

 Jeanne Doherty, of the Massachusetts Down Syndrome Congress, discussing what advice she would give to a parent of a child with Down syndrome who’s already got a checklist of health conditions to monitor for at a 2019 World KC Day celebration.

 Down syndrome can affect the maturing eye which can impact the proper development of vision in children and adults.
 More than half of people with Down syndrome experience an eye disease at some point in their lives, so caregivers and doctors should monitor their vision closely.
 One condition that is often missed or misdiagnosed, but has a higher occurrence in this population, is keratoconus.
-Although it is considered a rare condition, research shows that 5-15% of people with Down syndrome are affected by keratoconus.
+Research shows that 5-30% of people with Down syndrome are affected by keratoconus.

-Keep reading to learn more about potential vision issues that people with Down syndrome might face, why they should receive vision tests regularly, and potential treatment options for those with keratoconus from one of our keratoconus experts.
+Keep reading to learn more about potential vision issues that people with Down syndrome might face, why they should receive vision tests regularly, and potential treatment options for those with keratoconus.

 Vision Issues in People with Special Needs